prontog/blog-entries/record_editor/viewing_editing_files_of_fixed_width_format.md

 1. for each *CSV* file:
     1. add a `RECORD` tag with the RECORDNAME and DESCRIPTION attributes set to the protocol name followed by the *CSV* filename
     1. for each field:
         1. add a `FIELD` tag with the NAME and LENGTH attributes taken from the *CSV* and the POSITION set to the offset of the field.
-For now, the TYPE will be `Char` for all fields.
+TYPE will be `Char` for every field.
 1. close the `RECORDS` and main `RECORD` tags.

 #### Implementation